michaeljscript/react-social-login-buttons/README.md

 ## Versions

 ##### version 2.0.0

-- Using flexbox instad of buggy styles
+* Using flexbox instad of floating styles
-- Using SVGs for smaller build sizes
+* Using SVGs for smaller build sizes
-- Easier api for development
+* Easier api for development
+* Removed SocialLoginButtonProvider
+* Using createButton util to create buttons

 ##### version 1.3.5

-- Change react version
+* Change react version

 ##### version 1.3.4

-- Fix package.json error
+* Fix package.json error

 ##### version 1.3.3

-- Removed react from dependency
+* Removed react from dependency

 ##### version 1.3.1

-- Fixed README.md syntax highlighting
+* Fixed README.md syntax highlighting

 ##### version 1.3.0

-- Allowed to pass children into `SocialLoginButton`
+* Allowed to pass children into `SocialLoginButton`

 ##### version 1.2.1

-- Fixed a bug when react-social-login-buttons don't compile
+* Fixed a bug when react-social-login-buttons don't compile

 ##### version 1.2.0

-- Added new buttons for: Instagram, LinkedIn, Microsoft
+* Added new buttons for: Instagram, LinkedIn, Microsoft
-- New development api - SocialLoginButtonProvider
+* New development api - SocialLoginButtonProvider

 ## Thanks